Dysport abobotulinumtoxinA logo

 Your medical history

 Before starting treatment with Dysport, you should tell your doctor about all of your medical conditions, especially any that may affect your muscles and nerves.
-You should also inform your doctor of all other medical conditions, including if you have or have had:

-• Any problems with breathing, swallowing, or bleeding
+• Any problems breathing, swallowing, or bleeding

 • A slow or irregular heartbeat or rhythm